-Authors of research in the clinical learning environment using Fraser’s social-psychological conceptual framework have found a relationship between satisfaction subscale scale and other CLEI subscales [32-34].
+Authors of research in the clinical learning environment using Fraser’s social-psychological conceptual framework have found a relationship between satisfaction subscale scale and other CLEI subscales [31-33].
 We, therefore, conducted multiple linear regression analysis to assess the association between satisfaction with clinical learning as a dependent variable and other psychosocial characteristics of CLEI (subscales) as independent variables.
-The findings of the multivariate analysis showed statistically significant association between satisfaction with clinical learning environment and personalization (β = 0.50, p = < 0.001) and task orientation (β =0.16 p= < 0.05).
+The findings of the multivariate analysis showed statistically significant association between Satisfaction with clinical learning environment and Personalization (β = 0.50, p = < 0.001) and Task orientation (β =0.16 p= < 0.05).
 The two variables retained in the model explain 31% of the variability of the student satisfaction with their clinical learning environment (See Table 4).

 Clinical teaching and supervision

 Participants shared their thoughts regarding clinical teaching and supervision.
-The discussions mainly focused on the following areas 1) clinical assessment and feedback related challenges, 2) lack of student accompaniment in the clinical area, and 3) students expected functional learning
+This discussion mainly focused on the following areas 1) clinical assessment and feedback related challenges, 2) lack of student accompaniment in the clinical area, and 3) students expected functional learning

 Clinical assessment and feedback related challenges

 Students complained that clinical assessments were not done in time and that feedback was not always given to students.
-Some students further narrated how their clinical assessments for a particular departmental allocation were not undertaken throughout the clinical placement.
+Some students further narrated how their clinical assessment for a particular departmental allocation was not undertaken throughought the duration of the clinical placement.
 For such students, an arrangement was made to defer and undertake the clinical assessments at a different hospital and at a convenient time to assessors.
 However, students complained that this strategy caused them to be assessed in different areas from what they had learnt in their original clinical placement.
 Others complained that deferring clinical assessments worked to students’ disadvantage because assessments piled up and caused stress as they were required to do multiple assessments within a short period.
 Below are the quotes from the students:

-“You find that most of the clinical assessments that were supposed to be done in the first year are carried forward to the third year, which puts pressure on us as we would have to do so many clinical assessments within a short period” (Participant Focus group discussion [fdg] 2)
+“You find that most of the clinical assessments that were supposed to be done in the first year are carried forward to the third year, which puts pressure on us as we would have to do so many clinical assessments within a short period” [Participant fdg (Focus group discussion) 2]

 Poor communication skills of the qualified nurses was another salient area discussed by participants.
 Students understood the benefits of being corrected by qualified nurses or lecturers during their practical placements; however, lack of privacy and confidentiality and criticism when correcting students robed them the dignity and confidence to try new skills.
 Others mentioned that they disliked being shouted at in front of peers.
 Examples of such narrations are as follows:

-“When a student is wrong, the qualified nurse would shout at you in the presence of patients and everyone” (Participant fdg 3)
+“When a student is wrong, the qualified nurse would shout at you in the presence of patients and in front of everyone” (Participant fdg 3)

 Lack of student accompaniment in the clinical area

 Student discussed the unavailability of lecturers in the clinical area.
 The sporadic presence of lecturers at the clinical placement was attributed to many reasons, including the shortage of mentors.
 They further indicated that a lack of an adequate number of qualified staff in the clinical area also affected their clinical learning and experience.
-Many students reported that the wards had a shortage of staff, which resulted in inadequate supervision of students.
-This is narrated in the following quotes:
+Many students explained the shortage of staff in the wards, which resulted in working without supervision.
+Students reported:

 “We have a shortage of human resource….we are failing to achieve our goals because of lack of mentors in the clinical area” (Participant fdg 1)